chimericdream/worldofpannotia.com/src/_psionic_powers/decerebrate.md

   powerResistance: "Yes"
   powerPoints: 13
   description: |
     With decerebrate, you selectively remove a portion of the subject's brain stem.
 The creature loses all cerebral function, vision, hearing, and other sensory abilities, and all voluntary motor activity.
 The subject becomes limp and unresponsive.
-Without extreme measures, such as greater restoration or some other suitable effect of 7th level or higher, the creature perishes in 1d4 days.
+Without extreme measures, such as greater restoration or some other suitable effect of 7th level or higher, the creature perishes in {% die_roll 1 4 0 %} days.
 ---